hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 ---
 description: >-
-  Foundry's forking mode lets you interact with contracts and run tests as if on a real network.
+  Forking lets you interact with contracts and run tests as if on a real network.
 Learn how to fork Hedera Testnet on the latest block and test your contracts with the latest state of the network.
 ---

 # Fork Hedera Testnet: Interact with Deployed Contracts on Latest Block